kdave/btrfs-progs/Documentation/btrfs.rst

 DESCRIPTION
 -----------

-The **btrfs** utility is a toolbox for managing btrfs filesystems.
+The :command:`btrfs` utility is a toolbox for managing btrfs filesystems.
 There are command groups to work with subvolumes, devices, for whole filesystem or other specific actions.
 See section *COMMANDS*.

-There are also standalone tools for some tasks like **btrfs-convert** or **btrfstune** that were separate historically and/or haven't been merged to the main utility.
+There are also standalone tools for some tasks like :command:`btrfs-convert` or :command:`btrfstune` that were separate historically and/or haven't been merged to the main utility.
 See section *STANDALONE TOOLS* for more details.

 For other topics (mount options, etc) please refer to the separate manual